Greek exit would be 'catastrophe', says former Greek PM

 The comments come as world leaders prepare for a G20 summit in Los Cabos, Mexico, beginning on Monday, where the eurozone crisis is expected to dominate the agenda.

-Over the weekend, Indian Prime Minister Manmohan Singh said he hoped European leaders could take "resolute action", while the official Chinese news agency Xinhua called on eurozone countries to work together.'Kick out'
+Over the weekend, Indian Prime Minister Manmohan Singh said he hoped European leaders could take "resolute action", while the official Chinese news agency Xinhua called on eurozone countries to work together.

 Mr Papandreou, whose government negotiated the terms of the first Greek bailout by the EU and International Monetary Fund, warned those who voted for the left-wing Syriza party, one of the frontrunners in Sunday's election, that they "could not have their cake and eat it".